haikalardzi/WBD-ROOT/README.md

 6. Done

 ### client-spa
-Open terminal and type these
+Open terminal in this folder and type these
 1. ```cd client-spa```
 2. ```npm install```

 ### rest-service
-Open terminal and type these
+Open terminal in this folder and type these
 1. ```cd rest-service```
 2. ```npm install```